Simple wood carving- develop skills in whittling and finishing to create beautiful forms

-Join us for an enriching relaxed Saturday morning artistic experience in this new program of simple wood carving using whittling knives.
+Join us for an enriching and relaxed weekend artistic experience in this new program of simple wood carving using whittling knives.

-This experiential course will introduce participants to carving techniques; tool care; finishing (sanding, oiling, waxing); and a variety of traditional binding methods using waxed thread.
+This experiential course will introduce participants to carving techniques, tool care, and finishing (sanding, oiling, waxing).

 This is a an artistic and social meeting, providing a time to develop new skills, feel into our hands using tools and softwoods, learn about ourselves and how we develop through artistic work, meet new people and share morning tea.

-Our part-time courses are non-accredited and do not lead to a qualification within the Australian Qualifications Framework but rather offer a Certificate of Professional Development upon completion.
+This part-time courses is non-accredited and we can provide a Certificate of Professional Development upon completion.

 Tutor: Tom Hungerford